 My name is Frederik Brudy.
-I am a researcher at the UCL Interaction Centre in London.
-I finished my PhD at UCLIC in 2019/2020 where I was working on designing and building cross-device interaction techniques and tools.
+I am currently a Research Intern at Microsoft Research Redmond WA, where I’m working in the EPIC Research group.
+Previously I was working as researcher at University College London (UCL) where I designed and developed tangible devices for measuring user experience as well as for creating artistic collaborations.
+I finished my PhD at in Computer Science, Human-Computer Interaction at the UCL Interaction Centre in 2019/2020, where I was working on designing and building cross-device interaction techniques and tools.
 My PhD supervisors were Dr. Nicolai Marquardt and Professor Yvonne Rogers.
 My PhD research was co-funded by Microsoft Research Cambridge and UCL.

 More generally I am interested in interactions with personal devices, such as smartphones and tablets, tangible and physical computing, and information visualisation.
 I love to explore the possibilities of mobile and tangible devices as well as the web.

-In summer 2019 I did an internship at Microsoft Research Redmond, WA, USA, working in the EPIC Research group with Ken Hinckley, Michel Pahud, and Bill Buxton.
+In summer 2019 I did a previous internship at Microsoft Research Redmond, WA, USA, working in the EPIC Research group with Ken Hinckley, Michel Pahud, and Bill Buxton.

 I received my master's degree in the Media Informatics program at the University of Munich (LMU), where I graduated in summer '14.